 Follow the steps and you’ll end up with an ‘Installer’ file and an ‘Archive’ file.
 Download both of these and keep them somewhere safe as you’ll need them both to restore your site in the future if needed.

-When you open up the Updraft page you’ll see a number of tabs which control the plugin.
-From here you can do a range of things including scheduling both a database and files backup, choosing your remote storage option (Updraft allows you to back up to a wide range of third party storage services such as AWS S3) and much more besides.
-There are also some Advanced settings where you can enable Debug mode, split the archive in parts, delete local backups, set the backup directory, control the SSL certificate use and the plugin’s automatic updates.
+When you open up the Updraft page you’ll see a number of tabs that control the plugin.
+From here you can do a range of things including scheduling both a database and files backup, choosing your remote storage option (Updraft allows you to back up to a wide range of third-party storage services such as AWS S3) and much more besides.
+There are also some Advanced settings where you can enable Debug mode, split the archive into parts, delete local backups, set the backup directory, control the SSL certificate use, and the plugin’s automatic updates.

-Xcloner is a less well known WordPress backup plugin but one that is well worth a look none-the-less.
+Xcloner is a less well-known WordPress backup plugin but one that is well worth a look nonetheless.
 In common with UpdraftPlus you can choose to send your backups to offsite locations such as Dropbox, AWS and Google Drive.
-Backups can be started manually or scheduled which helps prevent your backups becoming out-of-date if you were to forget to manually take one.
+Backups can be started manually or scheduled which helps prevent your backups from becoming out-of-date if you were to forget to manually take one.

-Once you’ve installed the plugin head to the ‘Site Backup’ menu item in the left hand Admin menu.
-In common with many of the plugins we’ve featured you are presented with a significant array of options that allow you to configure everything from backup schedules right through to encryption options of for your backups.
+Once you’ve installed the plugin head to the ‘Site Backup’ menu item in the left-hand Admin menu.
+In common with many of the plugins we’ve featured, you are presented with a significant array of options that allow you to configure everything from backup schedules right through to encryption options for your backups.

 Choosing a free backup plugin can be a bit bewildering.
 To help, we’ve highlighted some of the features available in each of the plugins we’ve reviewed in the table below.